 Put It All Together and Go Live

 With all of those changes, my Elite: Dangerous scene collection now had something close to a unified set of fonts and colors.
 We tested it over a couple of streams and it worked beautifully; the transitions work cleanly and the animations show beautifully at a variety of different bit rates and resolutions.
+The new streaming graphics had pulled everything into a cohesive package.

-Will new graphics suddenly draw in more viewers and help me unlock affiliate?
+Will new streaming graphics suddenly draw in more viewers and help me unlock affiliate?
 Probably not, but that’s not why I made them.
 They represented a challenge, with a chance to learn something new.

 That’s a siren’s call I just can’t resist.